Derv-OFlynn/Fallout2ndYear/04. Data Communications/Exam Revision.md

 ### <mark style="background:#69E772;">Transmission System Characteristics:</mark>

-All Transmission Systems (Tx Systems) are limited in the range of signal frequencies that they can carry
+All Transmission Systems (Tx Systems) are limited in the range of signal frequencies that they can carry.

 This restriction is known as the <mark style="background:#69E772;">system bandwidth</mark> and results from:
 - The physical properties of the components that comprise the system